mate-h/bevy-webgpu/README.md

 Features:
 - WebGPU support with Bevy engine
 - TypeScript support with WASM bindings to Rust
-- Hot reloading of Rust and WGSL files
+- Hot reloading of WGSL files
+- Recompiling Rust code with page refresh
 - Instant reloading of shaders without refreshing the page
 - Support for multiple examples
 - Easy to understand and modify template